havemaps/hmwt-documentation/README.md

 ## Map text description

 Maps are great!
-However, they may not be accessible to all users for reasons ranging from low-internet connectivity, incompatability with a screenreader, vision impairment, and neurological differences.
+However, they may not be accessible to all users for reasons ranging from low-internet connectivity, incompatability with a screenreader, vision impairment, and neurological differences that make interpreting complex images difficult.

 Below the map, include a thorough text description.
+Drafting the text descriptions in a spreadsheet from the start helps with the text description process because it makes it easy to directly copy text into the post editor.
+If the places were not listed in any particular order, make an effort to arrange the text descriptions in a way that will make narrative sense.

+For example, if the map is of places, make an effort to provide a narrative or list that describes the places in the order they were visited.
 A thorough text description aims to give an equivalent experience to all users.

-For example, if the map is of places, make an effort to provide a narrative or list that describes the places as they are on the map.
-Starting in a spreadsheet helps with the text description process because it makes it easy to directly copy column information into the post editor.
-Make an effort to arrange the text descriptions in a way that will make narrative sense.

 Find live examples of map text descriptions on [my About page](https://havemapswilltravel.com/about) (click Expand text description) and all of my posts such as [Musandam 2019](https://havemapswilltravel.com/2019/05/15/20190404-musandam/).